canonical/launchpad-manual/docs/developer/how-to/index.rst

 Common development tasks
 ------------------------

-As a Launchpad developer, there is plenty you can do to contribute to the teams development efforts including fixing bugs and contributing features changes.
-You may also need to import Ubuntu packages and applying database schema changes.
+As a developer working on Launchpad, below are some of the common tasks that you might need to do.

 - :ref:`Fix bugs <fixing-bugs>`
 - :ref:`Contribute changes <contributing-changes>`